What do giants like McDonald’s, Apple, Starbucks, and Walmart have in common, besides having more than 100,000 employees?

 During that growth, they had to change how they work and each growth stage brought new challenges.

-All the big companies go through the same growth stages, regardless of the industry.
 Apple had the same problems going from 2 to 30 to 1,000 as did Ogilvy & Mather.

 If you want to grow your company, it’s useful to know how other companies grew and what challenges they faced.
 Once you know the typical path, you can avoid common mistakes entrepreneurs make when leveling up.